jskopek/jskopek.github.io/_posts/2017-05-25-letters-to-a-young-poet.markdown

 thumbnail: /assets/letters-to-a-young-poet.jpg
 ---

-# Sacrificing oneself for creativity: Letters to a Young Poet
+# Creativity demands sacrifice: Lessons from the Letters to a Young Poet"

 ![Letters to a young poet](/assets/letters-to-a-young-poet.jpg)